sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 master/worker IPC channel, or calling `server.close`).
 - worker tells cluster master it is disconnecting, then disconnects.
 - cluster master forks a replacement worker.
-- server enters graceful shutdown state.
+- server enters shutdown state.
-- worker process exits when all connections are closed (graceful), or after a reasonable timeout period (hard exit).
+- worker process exits when all connections are closed, or after a reasonable timeout.

 ### What about the response that killed the worker?

-### How does the dying worker respond to it?
+### How does the dying worker gracefully respond to it?

 ### Good question!